Exponential Family Model-Based Reinforcement Learning via Score Matching: Problem statement

-Along with this assumption, we introduce a notational convention.
-Given some real or vector-valued measurable function $f(s')$, we will write $\E^{W}_{sa} f(s')$ to denote the expected value of $f$ when $s'$ is drawn from the conditional distribution $\P_W(\cdot|s,a)$, i.e. $\E^{W}_{sa} f(s') := \int_{\calS} f(s') \P_W(s'|s,a) ds'$. \version{\paragraph{Discussion.}The conditional exponential family model naturally arises in the well-known statistical framework of generalized linear models (GLMs) \cite{nelder1972generalized, wedderburn1974quasi}, which we briefly review.
+\version{\paragraph{Discussion.}The conditional exponential family model naturally arises in the well-known statistical framework of generalized linear models (GLMs) \cite{nelder1972generalized, wedderburn1974quasi}, which we briefly review.
 GLMs model situations where the expected response $Y \in \R$, is conditionally related to the covariates $X$ as $\E[Y|X] = \mu(\theta^\top \phi_X)$, where $\mu:\R \to \R$ is the so-called \emph{link function}, $\theta\in \R^d$ is some unknown parameter, and $\phi$ is a feature mapping for $X$.
 To define a GLM, one first defines a probability distribution which belongs to the \emph{canonical exponential family}, i.e. the probability density has the form: